ZeissS/velrok.github.io/source/_posts/2013-07-04-clojure-lesson-learned.markdown

 This is and remains true.
 You shall test first and implement later!

-Beeing new to the language a REPL help me a lot to experiment with code snippets quickly, by seeing the output of different calls.
+Beeing new to the language the REPL helped me a lot.
+I used it to experiment with code snippets quickly.
-Especially when you are not sure how the output of a function looks exactly it's nice to play around with it a little in the REPL.
+Especially when you are not sure how the output of a function looks exactly, it's nice to play around with it a little in the REPL.

-However I missing going back and fixiate this in test cases.
+However I missed going back and fixiate this in test cases.
-I was got lazy and thought maybe you can cut this corner.
-Gues what it came back to bite me only 2 weeks in.
+I got lazy and tried to cut corners by skipping the tests.
+Gues what it came back to bite me only 2 weeks later.
 Write tests!

 The default Test framework for Clojure seams to be [midje](https://github.com/marick/Midje).
 However I liked my classical TDD/BDD DSL so I used [speclj](http://speclj.com/).
-Running `lein spec -a` on the command line will autotest all the functions and rerun test of files that change.
+Running `lein spec -a` on the command line will autotest all the functions and rerun tests of files that were changed.
-It does keep a JVM running so its fast in executing the test.
+It does keep a JVM running so it's fast.
-Should you however remove definitions you need to restart the call, because it will keep the old definition around.
+However, every time you remove definitions you need to restart the call, because it will keep the old definition around.
 So if you still have code that depends on the allegedly removed function your test will not fail until you restart the JVM.

 ### Making things run on multiple cores is easy.

 If you use `map` a lot making things run on multiple cores is easy: just replace `map` with a `pmap`.
-This will execute the function using multiple cores.
+This will execute the function in parallel using multiple cores.
-While this is a valid and easy step it only is beneficial if the function takes some time to run.
+While this is a valid and easy step, it is only beneficial if the function takes some time to run.
 Otherwise the overhead of `pmap` will midigate the effect and you end up beeing slower.
 So start at the out calls and see how far you can get.